googleforgames/agones/site/content/en/docs/Examples/simple-genai-gameserver.md

 ---
-title: "Example Build and Run a Simple Gameserver that Connects to an Inference Server"
+title: "Build and Run a Simple Game Server that Connects to an Inference Server"
-linkTitle: "Build and Run a Simple GenAI Gameserver"
+linkTitle: "GenAI Game Server"
 date:
 publishDate:
 description: >
   This example shows how to set up a simple game server that integrates with your inference server's GenAI endpoints.
 You can either interact with one GenAI endpoint via TCP, or set up two endpoints to "chat" to each other.
 ---

-## Objectives

-- Set up a GenAI inference server
-- Run a simple gameserver that connects to the inference server
-- Play!

 ## Setting up the GenAI Inference Server